 - Sources and Sinks

 Each student will receive a comprehensive set of materials, including course notes and all the class examples.

 Experience in the following is required for this Spark class:

 - Working knowledge of some programming language.
-Java experience is not needed.
+No Python experience necessary.